 We run eight weekly Ukestras (ukulele orchestras) and two choirs for all ages in the Lower Hunter.
-‘We’ are Mark and Jane, and friends and co-workers – Danielle Scott, Susan Gleeson and others.
-Every month there is a beginners ukulele workshop, with a Newkestra on Saturday mornings which teach the basics of ukulele musicianship.
+‘We’ are Mark and Jane, and friends and co-workers – John Wallace, Kathy Wilson, Jack Hayden, Susan Gleeson and others.
+Every month there is a beginners ukulele workshop, with a Newkestra on Saturday mornings and Thursday nights which teach the basics of ukulele musicianship.

 Every week of the year (except maybe Christmas) The Sum of The Parts (Music) helps around 200 people (adults and kids) to make music and learn, together.
 Why do we do this?
 Because people need music in their lives, they need it to be fun, and people need to connect in healthy social situations and spaces.
 We help make this happen.